Skip to main content

 --output xquik-followers.csv

+Use --format json --output xquik-followers.json for app ingestion or --format xlsx --output xquik-followers.xlsx for XLSX handoff.
 Map User ID or result xUserId as the CRM unique key.
-Keep xquik-followers.jsonl for queue replay or warehouse loads, use xquik-followers.json for app ingestion, xquik-followers.csv for CRM import, and xquik-followers.xlsx for analyst handoff.
+Keep xquik-followers.jsonl for queue replay or warehouse loads, xquik-followers.json for app ingestion, xquik-followers.csv for CRM import, and xquik-followers.xlsx for analyst handoff.
 Cost: 1 credit per follower extracted or returned.
 Exports are free after the extraction job exists.

 Workflow: Tweet Replies to CSV, JSON, or XLSX

-Use this workflow when a moderation, support, giveaway, research, or AI review job needs every reply under one tweet as a file handoff.
-The CLI calls the extraction endpoints: estimate first, run reply_extractor, poll the stored job, then export CSV, JSON, or XLSX. reply_extractor requires targetTweetId.
+Use this workflow when moderation, support, giveaway, research, or AI review needs every reply under one tweet as CSV, JSON, XLSX, or JSONL.
+Estimate, run reply_extractor, poll the stored job, then export the file. reply_extractor requires targetTweetId.
 The CLI flag is --target-tweet-id.

 x-twitter-scraper extractions estimate-cost \